venquessa/FS25_UniversalAutoload/README.md

 PLANNED FEATURES:
 - Menu for global settings (in shop)
 - Set vehicle options in the shop before purchase
-- Bale collection mode (already works with xml edit)
-- Log trailers (can be configured, but do not load anything yet)
 - Multiplayer synchronisation of ALL settings
 - Show debugging display in multiplayer
-- Custom key bindings

 ---------------------------------------------------
 KNOWN ISSUES:
 - Existing trailers on a savegame will not get autoload added (until restart with valid settings)
-- Object positions slow to update in multiplayer
+- New trailers bought in MULTIPLAYER require a server restart to properly configure (see bug #69)
-- Trigger detection of objects is poor in multiplayer (it helps to move them)
+- Trigger detection of objects is poor in multiplayer